sierraechobravoindia/udacity_DRL_p3/README.md

 pip install ./python/requirements.txt
 ```

-This is also done in the first cell of the notebook `Tennis.ipynb`.
+This is also done in the first cell of the notebook `Tennis.ipynb` and has to be done only once.

 ## Environment

-The necessasry Unity environment can be downloaded from the following locations:
+The necessary Unity environment can be downloaded from the following locations:

   - Linux: [link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
   - Mac OSX: [link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip)
   - Windows (64-bit): [link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

-Download and unzip the appropriate version for your operating system, then unzip to a location of your choice and change the path in the second cell to the location of the files:
+Download the appropriate version for your operating system, then unzip and copy to a location of your choice and change the path in the second cell of the Jupyter-notebook `Tennis.ipynb` to your location of the files:

 ```
 env = UnityEnvironment(file_name="/data/Tennis_Linux_NoVis/Tennis")